 We are developing our lead drug candidate, elafibranor, for the treatment of NASH, a severe form of non-alcoholic fatty liver disease, or NAFLD.
 NAFLD is the buildup of fat in the liver, called hepatic steatosis, that is not caused by alcohol consumption.
-As the disease progresses, liver cells experience inflammation and damage (manifested as liver cell "ballooning").
+As the disease progresses, the liver is exposed to chronic inflammation and liver cell degradation (manifested as hepatocyte "ballooning").
 A patient has NASH when the three components-steatosis, inflammation and damage-are all present.
 Without treatment, NASH leads to fibrosis, which is the accumulation of non-functional scar tissue, as the body tries to heal itself.
 Because the accumulation of scar tissue leads to tissue remodeling, development of fibrosis leads to progressive loss of liver function which may ultimately lead to life-threatening conditions like cirrhosis, liver failure or liver cancer.
 Approximately 20% of NASH patients will go on to develop cirrhosis, and almost half of patients with cirrhosis will develop liver failure.
 Studies show that NASH patients have a 10 times greater risk of dying from a liver-related disorder than the general population.
 In addition to its serious effects on the liver, NASH multiplies the risk of a patient developing cardiovascular problems, such as myocardial infarction, stroke and peripheral vascular accident, which also contribute to higher mortality rates in NASH patients.
 In fact, cardiovascular disease is the leading cause of death in NASH patients.